algobulls/algobulls_help_site/docs/index.md

 ## 3) Add funds into your Algobulls account
 Click [here](member/wallet.md) to know more about your Wallet.
 All pricing, packages and adding funds into your Algobulls account are covered here.

-## 4) Update your trading risk
+## 4) Update your Risk Management Settings
-Click [here](member/Settings/general-settings.md) to know more about updating your trading risk.
+Click [here](/member/Settings/general-settings/#risk-management) to know more about your Risk Management Settings.

-Trading Risk is the amount till which the AlgoBulls platform should execute your trade.

-Example, if you have 100,000 in your broker account and you enter your trading risk amount as 80,000, then AlgoBulls will keep firing trades through your broker account till the funds in your broker account reach 80,000.

-On reaching 80,000, all trading will stop.

-Example, if you have 100,000 in your broker account and you enter your trading risk amount as 120,000, then AlgoBulls will not start trading, as the amount in your broker account is already less than the acceptable risk amount.
+`MAX Capital Drawdown` is your Risk Appetite.
+Real Trading will stop when this limit is breached.

+`Desired Profit` is the value of your Profit Limit.
+Read Trading will stop when this value is achieved.

 ## 5) Broker Account and Binding